Skip to main content

 2) Leather feel and edge finishing

-People in CNFans QC channels often zoom in on edge paint, grain pattern, and stitch tension.
+People in 100buy QC channels often zoom in on edge paint, grain pattern, and stitch tension.
 A gift bag should feel smooth but not plasticky, and stitching should be evenly spaced without loose thread tails.
 In my opinion, this is the fastest way to separate a decent listing from a great one.

 3) Hardware tone consistency